Brown teal: Description

 There are no distinctive differences between a male, female and a juvenile brown teal during non-mating season.
-They all have a white ring around their eyes as well as a mottled brown color on their heads and throat.
-During breeding season the male will begin to change color, now having a green colored head, chestnut colored breast and a white stripe on each side of their body.
+They all have a white ring around their eyes as well as a mottled brown colour on their heads and throat.
+During breeding season the male will begin to change colour, now having a green coloured head, chestnut coloured breast and a white stripe on each side of their body.
 They will sometimes also have a white clerical neck band.
-This does vary as some males do tend to be more colorful than others.
+This does vary as some males do tend to be more colourful than others.

 Taxonomy

 Pateke is the progenitor of the flightless Auckland teal and Campbell teals but all are now recognised as separate species on account of their geographic isolation and their plumage, size and genetic distinctions.
-The insular A. aucklandica and A. nesiotis are recognised as good species, but are still sometimes referred to as being part of the "brown teal group".
+The insular A. aucklandica and A. nesiotis are recognised as distinct species, but are still sometimes referred to as being part of the "brown teal group".
 The use of the name 'pateke' is now common and is specific for this particular species.

 Concerns have been raised about establishing genetically similar populations during re-introduction.
 The original captive pateke were sourced from Great Barrier Island, where only one haplotype was found in abundance, compared with eleven haplotypes found in the other remaining population at Mimiwhangata.
 The newly released flocks exclusively contain these birds of captive origin, and diversity is perhaps now not being fully represented in the National population.